- Dazzling… Dazzling Cafe

 Sharp Peak is dubbed as the ‘sharpest peak’ in Hong Kong, though in Chinese it’s known as Nam She Tsim.
 Hidden in the depths of Sai Kung Geological Park, the Sharp Peak hike is known for its steep ascent and descent as well as the sandy terrain.
-However, it also boosts a spectacular view of the best beaches in Hong Kong and worth a challenge for those who are prepared!
+However, it also boasts a spectacular view of the best beaches in Hong Kong and is worth a challenge for those who are prepared!